chris-patenaude/agnoster-newline/README.md

-# agnoster.zsh-theme
+# agnoster-newline.zsh-theme
+An alteration of the popular agnoster ZSH theme which prompts on the second line.

-A ZSH theme optimized for people who use:
+Optimized for people who use:

 - Solarized
 - Git